roscopeco/curb/README.markdown

-# Curb FFI - FFI port of Curl, the popular Ruby libcurl bindings.
+# Curb FFI - FFI port of Curb, the popular Ruby libcurl bindings.

 This branch is a work-in-progress port of the original Curb library to an FFI backend.
 The aims of this project are: